mejiaj/mejiaj/src/pages/blog/post/09-06-2025-gh-actions.md

 ---
 layout: ../../../layouts/BlogPostBase.astro
-title: Revisiting Github Actions
+title: "Github Action Improvements"
 date: September 06, 2025
-description: TK
+description: A walkthrough of how I updated my GitHub Actions to improve code quality, speed up workflows, and make maintenance easier by using composite actions and smarter triggers.
 ---

 ## Intro

-I originally added GitHub actions on this site _2 years ago_ in [PR#47](https://github.com/mejiaj/mejiaj/pull/47)!
-Even though I'm the only developer for this site, I wanted to learn how to setup actions and add some checks to make sure I was being kept honest on code quality, so future me wouldn't have to pay for past me's actions.
+Two years ago, I added GitHub Actions to this site (in [PR#47](https://github.com/mejiaj/mejiaj/pull/47))!
+I'm the only developer here, but at the time I wanted to learn how to set up actions and add checks to keep myself honest on code quality.

+This way my future self wouldn't have to pay for my past self's actions.

 ![Original pull request for adding GitHub actions with formatting and linting checks](../../../images/blog/gh-actions-og.webp)
+<small>_I've also enabled verified commits since then._</small>

 ## Why I did this

-Since then I've become a little more comfortable with writing actions and I wanted to apply what I've learned to refresh and improve the old ones.
-The old workflows were also getting dated, cluttered, and difficult to maintain.
+Since then I'm more comfortable writing actions.
+I also wanted to apply what I've learned to refresh and improve the old ones.
+The old workflows were also getting outdated, cluttered, and difficult to maintain.

-### Goals
+### My goals

-1. **Add clarity to tests:** Show in actions what's running specifically and improve readability in the scripts themselves.
+1. Make tests clearer and easier to read.
-1. **Improve performance:** Avoid duplicate runs and avoid running when something unrelated was updated (like config files).
+1. Skip unnecessary runs and avoid duplicates.
-1. **Learn about composite actions (bonus):** If everything went well, I wanted to push a little further and learn about composite actions to improve readability of the scripts.
+1. Learn about composite actions to make scripts easier to read.

-## What I did
+## What changed

-Formatting and linting actions were running _all_ the time on both push and pull requests.
-So when I created draft PR's, duplicates were running.
-They also ran when I changed files that weren't related, so there was plenty of room for improvement.
+Before, formatting and linting actions were running _all_ the time on every push and pull request.
+They ran even when unrelated files changed, so there was plenty of room for improvement.

-Here's a basic breakdown of what I did:
+What changed:

-- Only run on push **and** ignore if unrelated files changed.
+- Actions only run on push **and** skip if unrelated files changed.
-- Use concurrency to avoid running duplicate actions and improve the experience for quick follow-up pushes.
+- Concurrency stops duplicate actions and cancels old runs for quick follow-up updates.
-- Improve readability of the script by using a composite action—this was also a learning goal for me!
-- Improve readability of actions so I know what's running in the GitHub interface, so "Check linting", "Check formatting", etc. instead of a generic "Run tests" action.
+- Composite actions simplify steps and I learned about reusable actions.
+- Actions now have clear names like "Check linting" and "Check formatting" instead of generic ones.

 ## Before and after

+The new setup is easier to read and maintain, plus doesn't run unnecessary checks.
+Here's a summary of the main changes:

+- Ignore changes to files that don’t affect tests.
+- Add concurrency to cancel duplicate runs.
+- Split the build, format, and lint steps into separate jobs.
+- Use a composite action for setup.

 Here's the full diff to compare the before and after: